convictional/engineering-interview/README.md

 * Please include test coverage that provides reasonable (not necessarily 100%) test coverage of your implementation
 * Please provide a runnable solution, so that we can aim it at before.json locally and print after.json

 To share your completed work, please create a private repo on GitHub and share it with roger@convictional.com so that we can review it.
 Let me know too, if it doesn’t notify me.
+Aim to complete the work in under two hours.
+If it takes significantly longer, please give us that feedback so we can reduce the scope to be a two hour length of time (more or less).